|Feature Article - August 2002|

 Ironically, the molecular clock came under fire from evolutionists some years ago because it showed that “Mitochondrial Eve” lived about 6,000 years ago 13.
 Since that time fits so closely with Biblical Eve, it made most evolutionists very uncomfortable, and they tried to discredit it.

 Occasionally, molecular data does confirm evolutionary prejudice.
 But, in many cases, it does not.
-We have written about the many contradictions between genetic analysis of the relationships between various kinds of animals and the tradition evolutionary relationships.
+We have written about the many contradictions between genetic analysis of the relationships between various kinds of animals and the traditional evolutionary relationships.
 You may want to refer back to our Evolution in the News column, “The Failure of Genetics” (March, 1998) or our feature article, “The DNA Dilemma” (July 1999).
 Since we had just written about the subject in March, 1998, we didn’t comment on some of the articles that appeared in the 1 May, 1998, journal Science.
 These articles had great titles like, Genome Data Shake Tree of Life (subtitle - New genome sequences are mystifying evolutionary biologists by revealing unexpected connections between microbes thought to have diverged hundreds of millions of years ago) 14 and Genes Put Mammals in Age of Dinosaurs 15 which began,

 The long-standing view from the fossil record is that our furry ancestors first appeared 225 million years ago as small shrewlike creatures … But a new genetic study is challenging that view …